intershop/intershop-pwa/docs/concepts/configuration.md

 > ### Configuration REST Resource
 >
-> We are currently planning to implement a Configuration REST resource in the ICM so that all necessary runtime configuration can be defined in the ICM Back Office and consumed by each PWA deployment.
+> We are currently planning to implement a Configuration REST resource in ICM so that all necessary runtime configuration can be defined in the ICM back office and consumed by each PWA deployment.

 # Further References